IF YOU HAVE ANY QUESTIONS REGARDING LANDLORD-TENANT LAW, YOU MAY CONSULT WITH AN ATTORNEY. THE COURT CANNOT PROVIDE LEGAL ADVICE.

 After the 14 day notice has been served on the tenant, an Affidavit of Service must be signed before a Notary Public by the person that served the 14 day notice.
 The notice must be served by a non-party to the action over the age of 18 years old.
-After the tenant has been served with the 14 day notice and has failed to pay the rent due, a Landlord-Tenant proceeding can be initiated after 14 full calendar days have transpired by completing and filing the following documents:
+After the tenant has been served with the 14 day notice and has failed to pay the rent due, a Landlord-Tenant proceeding can be initiated in the City Court by completing and filing the following documents:

 This document can be signed by an attorney, the Judge, or the Clerk of the Court.
 The Notice of Petition must be completed by the landlord.

 Note: When completing the Petition (see below) and Notice of Petition, the landlord must contact the City Court Clerk's office in order to get a court date which must appear in the Notice of Petition.

 The court date must be no less than 10 days or later than 17 days from the date that the tenant is served.
 (You must count Saturdays, Sundays, and holidays in calculations but cannot count the service date).
 The landlord and/or an attorney and the tenant(s) must appear on the court date.

 The Petition is a document which must be completed by the landlord and attached to the Notice of Petition and the 14 day notice done in writing which was previously served on the tenant.
 (The attachment of the 14 day notice is required.
 The landlord is to sign this document and sign the verification in front of a Notary Public.

 When the documents are completed and a court date has been provided by contacting the City Court where you are filing documents, and the Judge or Clerk of the Court or an attorney have signed the Notice of Petition, then and only then, can the tenant be served with the Notice of Petition and Petition.